 Should I use it for chat applications?
 Selectively.
 Route simple turns to classic RAG, complex turns to agentic.
 A classifier at the entry decides.

 Does agentic RAG work with any LLM?
-Yes — it's an architectural pattern, not a model feature.
+Yes.
+It's an architectural pattern, not a model feature.
 Better models with tool-use capability work better.
 Claude Sonnet 4.6, GPT-5.5, and Gemini 3.1 Pro all do agentic RAG well.

 What's the difference between agentic RAG and an agent that uses RAG as a tool?
 They overlap heavily.
 "Agentic RAG" usually emphasizes RAG as the primary activity; "agent with RAG tools" emphasizes a broader agent that includes retrieval.
 The implementations look similar.